 Since the submission of the Original Applications and its appeals, Green Ginger has had ongoing without prejudice discussions with the Town of Oakville (the "Town") to address its comments and concerns regarding the Original Applications.
-In April 2022, Green Ginger filed a resubmission to the Town that contained a revised Draft Plan of Subdivision, a revised Draft Zoning By-law Amendment, and a full set of revised supporting studies and reports (the "2022 Resubmission").
+Green Ginger has also filed two resubmissions with revised materials: one in April 2022 (the "2022 Resubmission") and one in June 2023 (the "2023 Resubmission").

 The Tribunal has held three Case Management Conferences regarding the Original Applications, on January 19, 2018, May 8, 2018, and July 27, 2018, addressing scheduling and administrative matters relating to the appeals.
 To date, no hearing of the merits has been scheduled for the appeals.
-The current proposal revises the Draft Plan of Subdivision and Zoning By-law Amendment to address comments received on the 2022

-Resubmission and is being submitted to the Town as a resubmission package with updated supporting studies and reports (the "Revised Applications", as further described in Section 3.0 of this report).
+The current proposal contains minor revisions to the Zoning By-law Amendment and some of the supporting studies from the 2023 Resubmission, while maintaining the Draft Plan of Subdivision and Concept Plans from that 2023 Resubmission (the "Revised Applications", as further described in Section 3.0 of this report).